KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 ## Freeze

-Once freeze is triggered, an enemy will be afflicted by a **frozen aura**.
-Reactions with frozen are equivalent to those with cryo, though the gauge of a frozen aura is often significantly higher.
-In addition, cryo and hydro may exist alongside the frozen aura.
-Removing the frozen aura, either through melt or shatter, will also remove frozen and expose the **coexisting** cryo/hydro aura, allowing any elemental sources to react with cryo/hydro.
-Even while the cryo/hydro aura is hidden under the frozen aura, it will continue to decay as normal.
+Once Freeze is triggered, an enemy will be afflicted by a **frozen aura**.
+Reactions with Frozen are equivalent to those with Cryo, though the gauge of a Frozen aura is often significantly higher.
+In addition, cryo and Hydro may exist alongside the Frozen aura.
+Removing the Frozen aura, either through Melt or shatter, will also remove Frozen and expose the **coexisting** cryo/hydro aura, allowing any elemental sources to react with Cryo/hydro.
+Even while the Cryo/hydro aura is hidden under the Frozen aura, it will continue to decay as normal.

-Freeze is extended when the cryo or hydro is applied to freeze with a coexisting hydro or cryo aura respectively.
+Freeze is extended when the Cryo or Hydro is applied to Freeze with a coexisting Hydro or Cryo aura respectively.

-More details on the frozen aura, including duration, coexisting cryo/hydro, and extension may be found in the advanced guide.
+More details on the Frozen aura, including duration, coexisting Cryo/hydro, and extension may be found in the advanced guide.

 ## Melt and Vaporize

 ### Reaction Basics

 * Melt and Vaporize have weak and strong elements
-* Using a weak element as the trigger results in a 1.5x dmg multiplier.
+* Using a weak Element as the trigger results in a 1.5x dmg multiplier.
 This is referred to as a **reverse** vape/melt

   > Cryo triggering Melt and Pyro triggering Vaporize

-* Using a strong element as the trigger results in a 2.0x dmg multiplier.
+* Using a strong Element as the trigger results in a 2.0x dmg multiplier.
 This is referred to as a **forward** vape/melt

   > Pyro triggering Melt and Hydro triggering Vaporize